 Banner Health’s experienced, compassionate team is dedicated to helping patients with epilepsy regain control of their lives.
 Our highly skilled specialists use the most advanced treatments available for epilepsy and seizure disorders.
 Our multidisciplinary team works with you to build a treatment plan tailored to your needs and focused on optimizing your quality of life.

-Anyone can develop epilepsy.
 In general, it’s most common in children and older adults.
 It’s also slightly more prevalent in women than men.

 Depending on the area of the brain affected, you can experience a general seizure or a focal (partial) seizure.
 Learn more about types of seizures and their symptoms.